boisgera/bitstream/mkdocs/contributing.md

 -----

 Getting Started
 --------------------------------------------------------------------------------

-First, follow the steps required to [install bitstream from sources](installation/#install-from-sources).
-Make sure that you are in the project directory.
+Follow the steps required to [install from sources](installation/#install-from-sources) and make sure that you have installed all the developer dependencies (`pip install -r requirements-dev.txt`).

 Run the Tests
 --------------------------------------------------------------------------------

-To run all the tests, install `pyyaml`[^1] and type
+To run all the tests, type

      $ python test.py